-The welfare staff member/principal class staff member is responsible for promptly managing the school's response to an incident, suspicion or disclosure of child abuse, and ensuring that the incident, suspicion or disclosure is taken seriously.
+A member of the leadership team or welfare support person is responsible for promptly managing the school's response to an incident, suspicion or disclosure of child abuse, and ensuring that the incident, suspicion or disclosure is taken seriously.
+The member of the leadership team or welfare support person is also responsible for responding appropriately to a child who makes or is affected by an allegation of child abuse.

-If staff receive a report from a member of the school community of a suspicion, disclosure or incident of child abuse, they must:
+If a member of the leadership team receives a report from a school staff member or member of the school community of a suspicion, disclosure or incident of child abuse, they must:

-- Follow the Four Critical Actions as soon as possible, including: - Responding to an emergency - Reporting to authorities/referring to services - Contacting parents/carers and - o Providing ongoing support. - Make detailed notes of the incident or disclosure, including actions taken using the Responding to Suspected Child Abuse Template and ensure that those notes are kept and stored securely in the principal's office.
-They are also responsible for ensuring that any staff member who reported the incident, disclosure or suspicion to them also makes and keeps notes of the incident. - At Plenty Parklands Primary School, the welfare staff member or principal class member will be responsible for ensuring that there is a prompt response to the disclosure and that the child is appropriately supported.
+- Follow the Four Critical Actions as soon as possible, including: - Responding to an emergency - Reporting to authorities/referring to services - Contacting parents/carers and - Providing ongoing support. - Make detailed notes of the incident or disclosure, including actions taken using the Responding to Suspected Child Abuse: Template and ensure that those notes are kept and stored securely in the main office filing cabinet and a copy in saved in Compass.
+They are also responsible for ensuring that any staff member who reported the incident, disclosure or suspicion to them also makes and keeps notes of the incident. - At Plenty Parklands Primary School, a member of the leadership team will be responsible for ensuring that there is a prompt response to the disclosure and that the child is appropriately supported.

-If the principal/other nominated staff member responsible above is unavailable, the next most senior staff member will take on the role and responsibilities described in this section.
+If the principal/other nominated staff member responsible above is unavailable, the PSD coordinator can take on the role and responsibilities described in this section.